djvirgen/virgen-acl/README.markdown

 ---------------------------

-If you are more of an object-oriented programmer and prefer to use objects to represent your roles and resource, then you're in luck!
+If you are more of an object-oriented programmer and prefer to use objects to represent your roles and resources, then you're in luck!
 Virgen-ACL can discover roles and resources from your objects so long as your role objects contain the property `role_id` OR a function `getRoleId()` and your resource objects contain the property `resource_id` OR a function `getResourceId()`.